 Our Favourite 8 Flowering Hedges

-Here are 8 of our Favourite Flowering Hedges for alternative and creative options to get your garden looking spectacular.
+Here are some of our favourite hedges for alternative and creative options to get your garden looking spectacular

 16 November 2016

 When it comes to hedges, a lot of emphasis is placed on maintenance and large open-plan gardens but hedging deserves a new spotlight as a creative and picturesque alternative to screening and privacy garden walls, whether that be in suburbia or on an apartment rooftop.
 Hedging doesn’t have to be limited to glossy green blocks of sculpted bush and to prove it we’ve put together eight of our favourite flowering hedges that promise to add pops of colour and wafts of sweet perfume to your garden during flowering.

 The camellia grows with thick, glossy dark green foliage which turns slightly yellow during the warmer months.
 With dedicated pruning in the early stages of establishment camellia is easily manipulated when it comes to how high it can grow.
 The camellia can alter between 1-4 metres in height, making it the perfect hedge for any backyard or balcony garden.
 When in bloom, between early autumn through to late winter, the camellia exuberates a vibrant combination of pink, red and yellow blooms.
 The flowers are short-stalked, arranged tightly around the centre bulb, slowly widening and fanning out the larger the flower grows.
 The camellia grows best in coastal regions of Australia, however, due to the delicate nature of its flowers, it is best to avoid areas exposed to strong winds and severe heat, so be mindful when picking a spot to plant your shrub in.